 P: (407) 232-5930

-Matthew graduated from Villanova University with a Bachelor of Science in Accountancy and a Bachelor of Science in Business Administration with a concentration in Finance.
+Matt graduated from Villanova University with a Bachelor of Science in Accountancy and a Bachelor of Science in Business Administration with a concentration in Finance.
 Matthew also received his MBA from the Crummer Graduate School at Rollins College in Winter Park with highest honors.
-Matt began as an operations analyst for JP Morgan Chase in Wilmington, DE.
-He joined KTR Capital Partners, a private real estate investment trust in Philadelphia, as an investment analyst in 2006 and was responsible for all aspects of the acquisition process in multiple strategic markets.
+Matt began his career with JP Morgan Chase and moved on to KTR Capital Partners, a private real estate investment trust in Philadelphia.
+As a member of the investment team, Matt was responsible for all aspects of the acquisition process in multiple strategic markets and was part of over $2 billion in capital deployed.

-Matthew is also involved in the following activities: FAA certified private pilot, Vice-President of Orosz Family Foundation, Member of Rollins College Alumni Board, and is Currently pursuing Chartered Financial Analyst (CFA) designation.
+Matthew is also involved in the following activities: FAA certified private pilot, Vice-President of Orosz Family Foundation, and is busy with 3 young children.

 P: (407) 426-6837

-Andrew holds a B.A. in Political Science from the University of Notre Dame (2003, Magna Cum Laude), and obtained both his Juris Doctor (2006, Cum Laude) and Master of Science in Real Estate (2006) from the University of Florida.
+Andrew holds a B.A. in Political Science from the University of Notre Dame (2003, Magna Cum Laude), a Juris Doctor from the University of Florida Levin College of Law (2006, Cum Laude), and Master of Science in Real Estate (MSRE) from the University of Florida Warrington College of Business (2006).
 Andrew is a member of the Florida Bar, the Orange County Bar Association, and previously served as the President of the MorningStar School in Orlando.
+Andrew has been recognized on the prestigious list of the “Best Lawyers in America” (2018), and is currently serving a three-year term as a Builder-Director for the Greater Orlando Builder’s Association.